Skip to main content

 CSO Advisor Resources

 There are many pieces that make up the role of the CSO advisor at Saint Louis University.
-In realizing that each group is different and might look for different things from their advisor, and that each advisor will be different in their approach to advising, the CSO Advisor Role document lists the ideal strengths of a Saint Louis University CSO advisor.
+In realizing that each group is different and might seek different things from their advisor, and that each advisor will be different in their approach to advising, the CSO Advisor Role document lists the ideal strengths of a Saint Louis University CSO advisor.
 It is also important to understand the CSO’s responsibilities to their advisor.

 Learn more about advising through the American College Personnel Association, Commission on Student Involvement’s advising manual.